-I lost my wife long ago.
+I lost my wife one year ago.
 I was living immersed in work, now I work from home.
 I chased my career for years and cut off my friends because most of them have families.
 My family is away; I live in a city in another country.
 How can I deal with this miserable life?
 Holidays especially are very, very hard for me.

 Living alone can be hard.
 For anyone of any age group.
 God designed every Christian to have a partner.
 One of the first things God declared as ‘not good’ in the Bible was for man to be alone (Genesis 2:18) He established a relationship with Adam and then provided him with a wife.
 God’s plan was for you to have a meaningful relationship with Him AND others.